All Episodes

 There is a long and valid list of reasons why an Obama presidency is to be avoided.

-Because the degree to which we allow our side, conservative side, Republican side, whatever you want to call it, if we are perceived as being in bed with these dunderheaded emails, you know, uh, I called uh the Trinity United Church of Christ and told him I was a Muslim and asked if I could join, and they said, Yeah, proof that Obama is a Muslim.
+We must focus on that because the degree to which we allow our side, conservative side, Republican side, whatever you want to call it, if we are perceived as being in bed with these dunderheaded emails, you know, I called the Trinity United Church of Christ and told them I was a Muslim and asked if I could join.

 I mean, please, you are killing us with this stuff.

-Now there is a way you can even walk this line responsibly.
+Now, there is a way you can even walk this line responsibly.

-Uh even a blind pig stumbles across an acorn every once in a while.
+Even a blind pig stumbles across an acorn every once in a while.

 So let me tell you about a sentence that I crafted in my own head yesterday.

-If on some horrible future day America is attacked again and Barack Obama is president, and it turns out that we just need to take violent military action against a Muslim country because it simply seems to be called for.
+If on some horrible future day America is attacked again and Barack Obama is president and it turns out that we just need to take violent military action against a Muslim country because it simply seems to be called for,

-Would his finger hover above the button with hesitancy because he has just some wistful nostalgia or some catch in his throat about his Muslim dad?
+would his finger hover above the button with hesitancy because he has just some wistful nostalgia or some catch in his throat about his Muslim dad and the portion of his roots,

-Would he hesitate to do what an American president needs to do while we are at war with radical Islam?
+meager though that portion may be, that is Islamic, would he hesitate to do what an American president needs to do while we are at war with radical Islam?

 That is an absolutely valid question.